tobiasrausch/vc/README.md

 ### Complex structural variants

-Even in germline genomes we can observe complex SVs and three example regions are in the `svs.bed` file.
+Even in germline genomes we can observe complex SVs and two example regions are in the `svs.bed` file.

 ```bash
 cat svs.bed | grep "complex"